-George Winston was born on December 26, 1949 and is an American pianist, guitarist, harmonicist, and record producer.
+George Winston was born on December 26, 1949 and was an American pianist, guitarist, harmonicist, and record producer.
 He was born in Michigan and raised mainly in Montana, as well as Mississippi and Florida.
-He is best known for his solo piano recordings.
+He was best known for his solo piano recordings.
 Each of several of his albums from the early 1980s have sold millions of copies.
-He plays in three styles: the melodic approach he developed that he calls "rural folk piano"; stride piano, primarily inspired by Thomas "Fats" Waller and Teddy Wilson; and his primary interest, New Orleans R&B piano, influenced by James Booker, Professor Longhair, and Henry Butler.
+He played in three styles: the melodic approach he developed that he calls "rural folk piano"; stride piano, primarily inspired by Thomas "Fats" Waller and Teddy Wilson; and his primary interest, New Orleans R&B piano, influenced by James Booker, Professor Longhair, and Henry Butler.

 When growing up, Winston's musical interests lay with instrumentals of the R&B, rock, pop, and jazz genres, especially those by organists.
 After hearing The Doors in 1967, he was inspired to start playing the organ.
 In 1971, he switched to solo piano after hearing the stride pianists Thomas "Fats" Waller, Teddy Wilson, and later Earl Hines, Donald Lambert, and Cleo Brown.

 After graduating from Coral Gables Senior High School in Coral Gables, Florida in 1967, Winston attended Stetson University in DeLand, Florida, in the 1960s, where he majored in sociology.
 While he did not complete his undergraduate degree, following his rise to prominence the university awarded him an honorary doctor of arts degree.